web-grey/web-grey/README.md

 - 👋 Hi, I’m @web-grey
-- 👀 I’m interested in Software Developing
+- 👀 I’m interested in Software Engineering
 - 🌱 I’m currently learning Swift and Java
 - 💞️ I’m looking to collaborate on Anything
-- 📫 How to reach me ... -- you can't. sorryyy..
+- 📫 How to reach me ... -- Here

 <!---
 web-grey/web-grey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.